 These range charts are left in the public domain at the request of our customers and will be probably described in more detail in the future.

-Reversal - for the formation of this bar type, the price must overcome over a certain distance and then roll back to the predetermined value.
+Reversal - to form this type of bar, the price must travel a certain distance, after which the price must roll back to the specified value.

 The settings have 2 options: